 The organization, structure and taxonomy of the major groups of the Chordates.
 Laboratory work focuses on comparison of anatomy of type-forms of Vertebrates.
 Application of this discipline to particular research problems will also be made.
-Offered as part of the flexible core on a rotating basis with BIO 350A and 350C.
+Offered as part of the flexible core on a rotating basis with BIOL 350A and 350C.
 Three hours lecture, three hours laboratory.
 Saturday trips may be required.
-Prerequisites: Minimum grade of C in BIO 151 or consent of instructor.
+Prerequisites: Minimum grade of C in BIOL 151 or consent of instructor.
 Recommended for biology majors and other majors with interest in field biology and evolutionary mechanisms.
 Offered in fall of even-numbered years.

-BIO 350C Vascular Plants
+BIOL 350C Vascular Plants

 A lecture and laboratory course concerning the classification of vascular plants, with emphasis on family characteristics and relationships.
 Identification and description of local flora, use of keys and manuals, and field recognition will be emphasized.
 Application to research problems related to agriculture, biodiversity or medicine will be made.
-Offered as part of the flexible core on a rotating basis with BIO 350A and 350B.
+Offered as part of the flexible core on a rotating basis with BIOL 350A and 350B.
 Meets three hours per week.
 Saturday trips may be required.
-Prerequisites: Minimum grade of C in BIO 151 or consent of instructor.
+Prerequisites: Minimum grade of C in BIOL 151 or consent of instructor.
 Recommended for biology majors and other majors with interest in field biology and evolutionary mechanisms.
 Offered in fall of odd-numbered years.

-BIO 410 Environmental Theology and Ethics 3

-This course is designed for students who wish to develop a Christian understanding of environmental problems and issues in such a manner that this can be applied toward taking informed and appropriate action in their lives ad vocations.
-Fulfills the culminating senior experience with BIO 425 for Environmental Studies majors.
+BIOL 410 Environmental Theology and Ethics 3 This course is designed for students who wish to develop a Christian understanding of environmental problems and issues in such a manner that this can be applied toward taking informed and appropriate action in their lives and vocations.
+Fulfills the culminating senior experience with BIOL 425 for Environmental Studies majors.
 Prerequisite: Minimum grade of C in any 200-level THEO course.

-BIO 417 Evolution, Creation and the

-Organization of Biology
+BIOL 417 Evolution, Creation and the Organization of Biology

 An advanced course studying the theoretical base of the origin of biological forms.
 The course discusses the nature of scientific theory, evolution and creation as theories, biological system theory, the mechanisms of population change, fitness and speciation, and the integration of faith and scientific work.
 Three hour lecture.
-Prerequisite: Minimum grades of C in BIO 309, 312 or permission of the instructor.
+Prerequisite: Minimum grades of C in BIOL 309, 312 or permission of the instructor.
 Offered every spring.
-Fulfills culminating senior experience with BIO 425 or BIO 426.
+Fulfills culminating senior experience with BIOL 425 or BIOL 426.

-BIO 420 Environmental Regulations and Policy
+BIOL 420 Environmental Regulations and Policy

 The course will survey the history of environmental policy in the United States and give overviews of specific critical areas, such as wetlands, coastal zones, species protection, hazardous waste, and land management.
 Case studies will allow students to apply their knowledge of science, environmental ethics, and policy to examine modern environmental problems.
 Three hours lecture.
-Prerequisites: Minimum grades of C in BIO 151, and BIO 309W or consent of instructor.
+Prerequisites: Minimum grades of C in BIOL 151, and BIOL 309W or consent of instructor.
 May apply to Political Science major.
-Offered spring of oddnumbered years.
+Offered spring of odd-numbered years.

-BIO 425 Senior Thesis Literature Review

-This advanced course involves the selection and approval of a thesis topic, the preparation of a comprehensive literature review, the preparation of a research proposal, and a seminar presentation describing the proposed research project and its relationship to the existing literature.
+BIOL 425 Senior Thesis Literature Review 2 This advanced course involves the selection and approval of a thesis topic, the preparation of a comprehensive literature review, the preparation of a research proposal, and a seminar presentation describing the proposed research project and its relationship to the existing literature.
 A formal written proposal is submitted at the end of the semester.
 Meets two hours per week.
-Fulfills culminating senior experience with BIO 417 or BIO 410.
+Fulfills culminating senior experience with BIOL 417 or BIOL 410.
+Offered in both fall and spring semesters.

-BIO 426, 427 Senior Thesis Directed Research I, II
+BIOL 426, 427 Senior Thesis Directed Research I, II